 Beginning in 1983, the northern government fought a brutal twenty-year civil war with the south.
 Over two million people were killed and four million more were displaced.

-This conflict was largely portrayed in racial and religious terms: the Arab Muslim north against the black African south, which was largely Christian and animist.
+This conflict was largely portrayed in racial and religious terms: the Arab Muslim north against the black African, largely Christian and animist south.
 However, the conflict was essentially over control of the south’s resources – fertile land and oil.

-The northern region is largely desert, broken only by the Nile River corridor.
-The south has grassland, swamps, and tropical forests – and oil.
+The northern region is mainly desert, broken only by the Nile River corridor.
+The south includes grassland, swamps, and tropical forests – and oil.
 Fully 85% of Sudan’s oil is in the south.
 Sudan also has vast gold fields.

-But identity was the opportunity for marginalization and disenfranchisement.
-There is a legacy of slavery in Sudan.
+For some people in power, identity presents an opportunity to marginalize and disenfranchise certain groups.
 Hostilities between the Arabs in the North and Africans in the south and west led to the northern Arabs enslaving Africans.
-Although slavery was officially abolished in 1924, the Arab government continued to deprive Africans of an equal voice in government and of equal access to resources.
+Although slavery was officially abolished in 1924, the Arab government continued to deprive people who were identified as Africans of an equal voice in government and of equal access to resources and opportunities.

 The US became involved in Sudan during the civil war in the 1980s.
-As the death toll rose to 2 million people, many of whom were Christians, American Christians contacted their elected officials.
+As the death toll in the south rose to 2 million people, many of whom were Christians, Christians in the US contacted their elected officials.

-By 2005, President Bush became involved.
-He ultimately led the Comprehensive Peace Agreement, the CPA.
-The CPA called for the north and south to share the wealth and power; for national elections; for democratic and military reforms; and for a semi-autonomous government in the South.
+By 2005, then-President Bush became involved.
+He ultimately led the Comprehensive Peace Agreement, the CPA, which called for the North and South to share wealth and power; for national elections; for democratic and military reforms; and for a semi-autonomous government in the South.

 The South voted overwhelmingly for independence in 2011.

-Fighting in the south broke out almost immediately after independence.
-The conflict was between South Sudan’s president Salva Kiir and his ethnic Dinka supporters and Vice-President Reik Machar and Nuer people.
-Although this is portrayed as an ethnic clash, like the face-off in the previous North-South civil war, it was a fight over power and resource control.
+Fighting in the South broke out almost immediately after independence.
+South Sudan’s president Salva Kiir and his ethnic Dinka supporters were pitted against Vice-President Reik Machar, who was aligned with Nuer people.
+Although this has been portrayed as an ethnic clash, like the face-off in the previous North-South civil war, it was ultimately a fight over power and resource control.

-In 2011 the United Nations Mission in South Sudan (UMISS) entered with 17,000 peacekeepers.
-The UNMISS mandate has been extended to March 15, 2024.
+In 2011 the United Nations Mission in South Sudan (UNMISS) entered South Sudan with 17,000 peacekeepers, in a mandate that was extended to March 15, 2024.

-Darfur is a three-state regional area in western Sudan about the size of Spain.
+Darfur is a three-state regional area, about the size of Spain, in western Sudan.
 This is the site of a third Sudanese crisis.
-This area has been hit especially hard by increasing desertification.

 The national level is political.
-Oil is the foreign direct investment that provides money for weapons, which bring power and the ability to attack people and grab their land.
-Whoever controls oil and other resources gets the power.
+Oil is the resource that Sudan sells to get money for weapons, which in turn bring power and the ability to attack people and grab their land.
+Whoever controls oil and some of Sudan’s other resources gets the power.

 In 2003, some African rebel groups attacked a government post in Darfur in a desperate effort to urge the government to provide roads, hospitals, and schools.
 The government responded with a genocidal campaign not only against the rebels, but against all non-Arabs in the Darfur region.

-The result has been Rwanda in slow motion.
 Since 2003, at least 300,000 innocent civilians have been killed in Darfur and more than 2.5 million people have been displaced from their homes and their villages.
+Towns that were viewed as African, and inhabited by Fur, Masalit, and Zaghawa tribes, were decimated.

-Sudanese government planes bomb villages using Russian Antonov bombers.
+Sudanese government planes bombed villages using Russian Antonov bombers.
 An Arab militia known as the Janjaweed, meaning ‘devils on horseback,’ enters a village to kill, torture, poison the wells, and burn the villages.
+While hundreds of villages were being burned down, the usage of racial epithets was common.
+Examples include “Kill all the slaves,” “Kill the Blacks,” and “We will kill all men and rape the women.
+We want to change the color.”
+These are examples of language that survivors recalled from the Janjaweed and government attackers as they burned villages and killed civilians.

 The large weapons, such as the bombers, are bought from Russia; smaller arms are bought from China using money from oil sales.